mbudnek/google-home-hubitat-community/README.md

 	- Google Home Level Names for Away: Comma separated list of synonyms that Google can send to set this level.
 Maps to the `Away` attribute by default.
 	- Hubitat Command for Away: The device command used to set this level.
 Maps to the `armAway` attribute by default.
 	- Hubitat Value for Away: The device value returned when the device is set to this level.
 Maps to the `armed away` attribute by default.

+## Device Traits

+Google Home defines a number of device traits that you can mix-and-match to define the functionality of any particular type of device.
+Not all traits are currently supported by Google Home Community.
+The following are the currently supported device traits and their configuration parameters:

+### Brightness

+The Brightness trait is primarily used for devices like dimmer switches and light bulbs, but can be used for any device that can be set to a level between 0% and 100%.
+It can be controlled by saying things like "Hey Google, set {device} to {level}" and queried by saying things like "Hey Google, what's the level of {device}?".
+It has the following configuration parameters:

+- Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
+Should be in the range 0-100.
+Maps to the `level` attribute by default.
+- Set Brightness Command: A device command used to set the brightness of the device.
+Should accept a brightness level in the range 0-100.
+Maps to the `setLevel` command by default.

 ### CameraStream